Universal composite boson formation in strongly interacting one-dimensional fermionic systems

-In this Letter, we demonstrate that in FTG gas, the fermions pair into bosonic molecules which, in turn, form an ideal Bose-Einstein condensate.
-To show that, we perform natural orbital analysis diagonalizing one- and two-body density matrices and deduce analytical expressions for their occupation numbers.
+In this Letter we analytically study the coherence in a finite-size FTG state in an arbitrary external field.
+We demonstrate that in FTG gas, fermions pair into composite bosons.
+As a consequence, each fermionic pair exhibits a density profile equivalent to that of an ideal boson.
+To demonstrate that, we perform natural orbital analysis diagonalizing the one-body density matrix and deduce analytical expressions for its occupation numbers and natural orbitals.
 We verify the correctness of the obtained expressions by comparison with numerical diagonalization.
-For a large number of particles, the occupation of the OBDM approaches a Lorentzian shape.
-It is remarkable that eigenvalues are universal and remain exactly the same for any shape of the external potential.
-In particular, for a system on a ring, the eigenvalues of the OBDM correspond to the momentum distribution allowing us to obtain its exact expression.
+For a large number of particles, we find that the occupation of the OBDM asymptotically approaches a Lorentzian shape, the same as the one found in Ref.~\cite{BenderErkerGranger2005} for the momentum distribution of a homogeneous FTG gas in the thermodynamic limit.
+It is remarkable that eigenvalues are universal and remain exactly the same for any shape of the external potential~\cite{koscik}.
+In particular, for an untrapped system, the eigenvalues of the OBDM correspond to the momentum distribution allowing us to obtain its exact expression.
 Moreover, we demonstrate that the eigenvalues of the OBDM come in pairs.
-In that way, while all the individual fermionic eigenstates of the OBDM are different, the density of fermions pairs (i.e. composite bosonic molecules) remains exactly the same, although the specific density of molecules depends on the shape of the external potential.
-Thus, molecules form an ideal Bose condensate.
-This is also seen from the natural analysis of the TBDM which shows that molecular condensation is complete.
-In particular, if the number of particles $N$ is even, the system is a condensate of $N/2$ molecules.
-If $N$ is odd, the system is composed of a molecular condensate and a single free particle.
+In that way, while all the individual fermionic eigenstates of the OBDM are different, the density of fermionic pairs (i.e. composite bosons) remains exactly the same, although its specific shape depends on the external potential.
+Thus, we provide a comprehensible picture of the mechanism of composite boson formation and how this results in the density profile being equal to that of a Bose-Einstein condensate.

 \textbf{Fermionic Tonks-Girardeau gas.} FTG gas describes $N$ fermions with coordinates $x_1,\cdots,x_N$ interacting via short-range $p$-wave attraction tuned in such a way that the ground state wave function